chitsuenchan/chitsuenchan/README.md

 <h1 align="center">Hi Folks 👋, I'm Chi Tsuen</h1>
-<h3 align="center">I'm a QA engineer/technical BA from the United Kingdom but now I live in Hong Kong for the past 6 years and been working in various tech finance projects </h3>
+<h3 align="center">I'm a QA engineer/technical BA from the United Kingdom but now I live in Hong Kong for the past 6 years where I have been working in various tech finance projects </h3>

 - 🔭 I’m currently working on **Setting up my first android application**